SkyMiles

 SkyMiles is the frequent-flyer program of Delta Air Lines that offers points (or "miles") to passengers traveling on most fare types, as well as to consumers who utilize Delta co-branded credit cards, which accumulate towards free awards such as airline tickets, business and first-class upgrades, and luxury products.
 Created in 1981 as the "Delta Air Lines Frequent Flyer Program", its name was changed to SkyMiles in 1995.
 Originally all airlines including Delta, only gave miles for airline travel and not credit card expenditures.
 Delta claims to have been the first major U.S. airline without mileage expiration, so travelers can redeem awards at their leisure, but others have since followed.
 The airline also has a separate SkyBonus program that provides small to mid-sized business owners with a way to earn points for trips taken by employees, good towards free flights, upgrades, Medallion status and other travel awards.
 It has been ranked fairly high according to some independent news outlets.
+In November 2024, Delta said that over the past 12 months, the amount of money charged to its co-branded American Express cards was almost 1% of the gross domestic product of the United States.